Foxelby/Unmatched-analysis-tool/README.md

 To run the code download the reposetry and run the command: python -m streamlit run "web page.py"

-the dataset are created from Tabletop League (tabletopleague.com)
+the datasets are created from Tabletop League (tabletopleague.com)